Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Anyway it is a good question, if the answer was simple you probably would be doing something else now, instead of reading this book.
 Also don't forget that the smaller the project is the easier it is to contribute to but you should not be afraid to discover how big project works.
 Take a moment, relax, get ready to discover a new approach to community projects that may help you in your work as well as your daily life.

+## Donating money is not enough

+Money are never enough but in open source this is not a real rule.
+It is quite common (and rumour) that a lot of projects have so much money that they have no idea on how to use it or projects that doesn't need them because there is a huge community moving on and they need to cover only hosting expenses.
+Open Source doesn't need only money and promotion but contribution to itself.
+Usually the enthusiasts contribute with these because is more simple but how you can feel part of something without doing more?
+Anyway there are cases and cases so if you want to contribute with money in FOSS there are various ways:

+* Hire committers: As company you hire or pay someone to dedicate hours or all their time to work in a project, not so much different on "normal" working
+* Donation: Just to be sure that is the official way as often it is possible to donate to specific contributors on their Patreon/etc instead to the whole project, so just think what is the best move, like I need an invoice or I need that change
+* Certifications/Books: sometimes it is possible to get official certifications for employee or but books by the project's authors
+* Pay for changes: similar to the donation but it is possible to take a consultancy company that will work on the project and to the patch, with moving on the integration itself
+* Associate: often behind a project there is a foundaiton or an association that manage the money and the future, you can associate and be part of their decisions

+A fact very common it is company contribution improve the brand of the company itself and also that today the employee are more picky in the job opportunities.
+They are like to get the best job that let them to do what they like as example 20% of their time to contribute or work in their projects.
+There are a lot of projects started as private or side project inside a company or during the company hours that became famous and provided a way to find new hires or the company status in that sector.

+The HR world is looking a lot in Open Source to find the best person for a specific role, as everything is transparent is easy to see what are the real skills on the field that can be coding or like localization (a company dont 'need a localizer for any language but a manager that know that field as example that can open new market).

 ## How to live inside the Open Source

 First step is discovering the **Code of Conduct**, usually every project has one and they are based on the same basic rules, mainly covering how to work on the project and relate to others among the project.